 Less text, more images

 Instead of adding text to your presentation, talk through it.
-You should keep things moving along, and if you add text, you might want to slow down and let your audience read it before moving on.
+You should keep things moving along, and if you add text, you might want to slow down and let your online audience read it before moving on.

 Avoid tech fails

 Before your meeting, do a test run to make sure everything on your computer is working smoothly and that you’re comfortable with your audio and camera setup.
 You want to avoid something failing in the middle of your presentation and having to take an awkward break to get everything up and running again.